xma711/notebook/machine_learning/feature_selection/README.md

 2. greedy selection approaches.
 There is this forward greedy selection.
 We start with an empty set of features, and then gradually add one feature at a time to the set of selected features.
-Given the current set of selected features I, we go over each feature in the remaing features, and apply the learning algo on the set of features I U feature_i.
+Given the current set of selected features I, we go over each feature in the remaining features, and apply the learning algo on the set of features I U feature_i.
 Then we choose the feature that yields the predictor with the smallest risk.
 Another greedy selection approach is backward elimination,